PowerDNS-Admin/PowerDNS-Admin/docs/wiki/README.md

 ## Using PowerDNS-Admin

-- Setting up a domain
+- Setting up a zone
 - Adding a record
 - <whatever else>